Matthew Peca: Professional

 On July 29, 2021, Peca was signed as a free agent to a one-year, two-way contract with the St. Louis Blues.
 He was assigned to the Blues' AHL affiliate, the Springfield Thunderbirds after clearing waivers at the beginning of the 2021–22 season.
 Peca was recalled on December 10, 2021 and played in five games with the Blues, registering one point before being sent to Springfield again on December 20.
 He was re-signed by the Blues to a two-year contract extension on March 23, 2022.

+Peca attended the Blues 2023 training camp but failed to make the roster.
+He was placed on waivers on October 1, 2023 and after going unclaimed, was assigned to Springfield on October 2 to begin the 2023–24 season.
+He was named the captain of the Springfield Thunderbirds on opening night of the 2023–24 season, on October 14.
+On March 14, 2024, he signed a two-year AHL contract extension with the Thunderbirds.

+On January 11, 2025, Peca scored his 158th point with the Thunderbirds, with an assist on a Dalibor Dvorský goal, becoming the franchise's points leader, in a 6–4 win over the Providence Bruins.
+He established new career highs in goals (31) and points (63) in 67 games during the 2024–25 season, and was named to the AHL First All-Star Team for the first time.